archfizz/slotmachine/README.markdown

 page such as the headline or the border color of a container would want to be different to another page.

-Kamereon (Japanese for Chameleon) is a PHP library that allows for one HTML page to display different variants of content on the fly.
+SlotMachine (previously codenamed Kamereon, Japanese for Chameleon) is a PHP library that allows for one HTML page to display different variants of content on the fly.
 These can be defined beforehand or with a query string. (ie. example.com/landingpage?h=2&c=3)